-Pretty soon after I started studying the people of colonial Albany in what is still becoming an increasingly systematic (and at the same time flexible) way, I started to realize that we had embarked on a long hard journey to first identify, then comprehend, then understand, and then share what we could learn about the people of colonial Albany and their world.
+Pretty soon after I started studying the people of colonial Albany in what is still becoming an increasingly systematic (and at the same time flexible) way, I started to realize that we had embarked on a long hard journey to first identify, then comprehend, then understand, and then share what we could learn about each and all of the people of colonial Albany and their world.

-Incidentally, we were able to spend almost five years of mostly assembling and organizing our diverse and exhaustive trove of resources before being compelled to enter the realms of interpretation and history education thru programming.
+From the beginning, we were able to spend almost five years mostly acquiring, assembling, and organizing our diverse and exhaustive trove of resources before being compelled to enter the realms of interpretation and history education thru programming.

 Now, after more than thirty years of focused study, there seems to be almost no end to what is still out there that directly relates to the humanity-based story of the birth and growth of the community known as the city of Albany.
 In light of all this learning and thinking, I have become increasingly cautious as to what it all means.